Colin Todd: Bradford City

 Todd joined Bradford City in 2003 as assistant to manager Bryan Robson.
 When Robson left at the end of the 2003–04 season, Todd was named his successor.
 It was the fourth time he had been promoted from assistant to manager.
 He became the longest serving Bradford manager for twenty years, and led the club to several mid-table finishes.
 After only winning once in ten games, Todd was sacked in February 2007.
 Shortly afterwards, the club was relegated to League Two and Todd pointed to the departure of key players and lack of funds for new signings as reasons for Bradford's demise.

 Randers FC

 Todd became manager of Danish side Randers FC in the summer of 2007, replacing the former Danish 1992 European champion Lars Olsen who had signed with Odense Boldklub.
+Todd said that lack of job opportunities in England led to him managing Randers FC in Denmark, saying: "Even though I'm coming up to 59, I still get a buzz.
+The hardest thing is being out of football.
+It hits you badly.
+So I'm enjoying working in Denmark."
 Todd was due to leave Randers at the end of June 2009, to be replaced by another 1992 European champion former Arsenal player John Jensen.
 However, in January 2009 Todd and Randers agreed to go separate ways.
 Jensen then took over as manager.